AUTplayed/googleoauth/README.md

 `node setup.js`

-NOTE: setup requires eighter args or a .env file populated with your oauth credentials.
+NOTE: setup requires either args or a .env file populated with your oauth credentials.

 You can get google oauth credentials <a href="https://console.developers.google.com/apis/credentials">here</a>